How to Become a Landlord for an Assisted Living Facility

 • Property or renter’s insurance

-• You listed as an “additionally insured” on the policy
+• You and your property are listed as an “additionally insured” on the policy

 Also talk with: